chethanamoorthi/LRml-aug-2020/README.md

-# Logistic regression - Simple Apllication
+# Logistic regression - Simple Application

 This project aims to predict the status of a candidate, whether or not the candidate will be placed in a company and checks the accuracy of the prediction made.